tobe93gf/snscrape/README.md

 * `--max-results NUMBER` to only return the first `NUMBER` results.
 * `--with-entity` to get an item on the entity being scraped, e.g. the user or channel.
 This is not supported on all scrapers.
 (You can use this together with `--max-results 0` to only fetch the entity info.)

+### Twitter
+Attributes Available Through snscrape Tweet Object: Attribute description left blank if purpose is unknown
+* url: Permalink pointing to tweet location
+* date: Date tweet was created
+* content: Text content of tweet
+* renderedContent: Appears to also be text content of tweet
+* id: ld of tweet
+* user: User object containing the following data: username, displayname, id, description, descriptionUrls, verified, created, followersCount, friendsCount, statusesCount, favouritesCount, listed Count, mediaCount, location, protected, linkuri, profileImageUrl, profileBannerUrl • outlinks • tcooutlinks · replyCount: Count of replies · retweetCount: Count of retweets
+* likeCount: Count of likes
+* quoteCount: Count of users that quoted the tweet and replied
+* conversationld: Appears to be the same as tweetid
+* lang: Machine generated, assumed language of tweet
+* source: Where tweet was posted from, ex: IPhone, Android, etc.
+* media: Media object, containing previewUrl, fullUrl, and type · retweeted Tweet: If is a retweet, id of original tweet
+* quoted Tweet: If is a quoted tweet, id of original tweet • mentionedUsers: User objects of any mentioned user in tweet

 #### Examples
 Collect all tweets by Jason Scott (@textfiles):